henkelmax/modrepo/docs/minecraft/voicechat/wiki/force_bukkit_compatibility.md

 :::

 The plugin version of Simple Voice Chat allows forcing compatibility with a specific version of Bukkit/Paper.
-This is especially helpful for servers that don't strictly follow the Bukkit versioning scheme or if the plugin fails to detect the Bukkit or Paper versioning schema.
+This is especially helpful for servers that don't strictly follow the Bukkit or Paper versioning scheme or if the plugin fails to detect the Bukkit or Paper versioning scheme.

 ## Usage